Optimism brings accurate perception in Iterated Prisoner's Dilemma: Results and Discussions

-Finally, we realized that tolerance has more advantages when $\epsilon \neq 0$ since it resolves the misunderstandings usually.
+Finally, we realized that tolerance has more advantages when $\epsilon \neq 0$ since it usually resolves misunderstandings.
 When $\epsilon=0$, there is no need for tolerance since agents can be sure that their decision after the first game is definitely correct.
+This finding is investigated in \refsec{sec:highmu}.
 Being optimistic was considered to bring vulnerability according to \cite{cinar2020getting}, yet there are some advantages as we will explain.